 Summer Athletic Strength Program

-Attend up to four sessions a week, pick from two 90 Minute sessions held daily
+Attend up to three (2hr) sessions a week, with two group sessions held daily (class size dependent)

 Recommended Gear: Cleats and Weight Lifting Gloves

-Open Only to High School and Collegiate Athletes
+Open Only to High School, Collegiate Athletes, & Program Alumni

 Progressive strength program primarily develops core, leg strength, and balance integrating multi-plane movements to improve balance and athletic strength.
 Routines utilize body weight, SPRI (c) Kettlebell, SPRI (c) Medicine Balls, Elastic Bands, Rogue (c) Barbell, Rogue (c) Trap Deadlift, Balance Discs, BOSU (c).
 Example of a progressive Glute Maximus Development: Time Hip Bridge, Hip Bridge with Adductor Squeeze, Single Leg Hip Bridge, and Balanced Hip Bridge with BOSU (c)